Nike closing Oregon Project in wake of Salazar doping ban - WHIZ News

 “This situation including uninformed innuendo and unsubstantiated assertions has become an unfair burden for current OP athletes,” Nike said in a statement Friday from its London offices.
 “That is exactly counter to the purpose of the team.
 We have therefore made the decision to wind down the Oregon Project to allow the athletes to focus on their training and competition needs.”

-The Oregon Project athletes now seeking a new training center include Donovan Brazier, the first U.S. athlete to win a world 800-meter title, and Sifan Hassan, who last week became the only woman ever to win the 1,500 and 10,000 at the same world championships or Olympics.
+The Oregon Project athletes now seeking a new training center include Donovan Brazier, the first U.S. athlete to win a world 800-meter title, and Sifan Hassan, the Ethiopian-born Dutch runner who last week became the only woman to win the 1,500 and 10,000 at the same world championships or Olympics.

 “We will help all of our athletes in this transition as they choose the coaching set up that is right for them,” Nike said.